RobertEads/CSCE435-Group_16-Final_Project/Report.md

 ### CUDA
 #### main
-The CUDA speedup graphs for main show an interesting pattern of the larger input sizes hugging the 1.0 line and the smaller inputs bouncing arond to a greater degree.
-This is most likely means there is some small variations in the runtime no matter the input size and it is just more noticeable on the smaller sizes because of their overall shorter times make them more susceptible to change.
+The CUDA speedup graphs for main show an interesting pattern of the larger input sizes hugging the 1.0 line and the smaller inputs bouncing around to a greater degree.
+This most likely means there are some small variations in the runtime no matter the input size and it is just more noticeable on the smaller sizes because their overall shorter times make them more susceptible to change.

 <img src="./Report_Images/SampleSort/CUDA_Speedup/SS_CUDA_Random_Speedup_main.png" alt="CUDA_Random_Speedup_main" width="325"/>
 <img src="./Report_Images/SampleSort/CUDA_Speedup/SS_CUDA_Sorted_Speedup_main.png" alt="CUDA_Sorted_Speedup_main" width="325"/>